 to emerge as buds

 Watching for thrushes that grow moist from dusky froth , my heels trek along deepened clay.
 As I lay on haystacks listening to stars chiming, the inky moon sinks its riddled face through a veil.
 Somehow, I feel alone...abandoned like the opera of a heart which seems to fall into a tragic ending.
-Yes, Grandpa isn’t around any longer, as a requiem of tears swells.
+Yes, Grandpa isn’t around any longer, as a eulogy of tears swells.

 on this barren field…

 The nightfall drools looking for the yellow among clouds.
 For a while, the hazy outlines of strangers--native women and children ---disturb my old revelries when Grandpa would linger by the porch dipping tunes from his violin.
 Through calm intervals of laughter, we sway together; fire to air, salt to honey.
 Much as I need to inhabit this space, it no longer belongs to me, or to him.
 But twilight comes brimming with all the glistened jewels of our own world.

 For Charlotte Jade Puddifoot